 When the Atchison, Topeka & Santa Fe Railroad was built in 1879, the small community moved north to the railroad.
-The town was laid out by the Arkansas Valley Town Company in January, and by April it had sufficient population to become incorporated.
+The Arkansas Valley Town Company laid out the town in January; by April, it had sufficient population to become incorporated.
 The first mayor was E. Ellingson.
-The town was named in honor of Luther Severy, a railroad employee
+The town was named in honor of Luther Severy, a railroad employee.

-In January 1882, the town received a severe blow when it was hit by a virulent form of small-pox.
+In January 1882, the town received a severe blow when a virulent form of smallpox hit it.
 This dreaded disease broke out in one of the hotels and spread rapidly.
-By March it had run its course and disappeared, but many vacant places told the story of its work.
+By March, it had run its course and disappeared, but many vacant places told the story of its work.
 One of those places vacated was the Pacific Hotel.

 The original Gould post office was moved to Severy on June 25, 1882, and the postmaster was R. Dodds.
-That year a four-room school was built at a cost of $4,000 and was opened on October 1 with an attendance of 150 students.
+That year, a four-room school was built for $4,000 and was opened on October 1 with an attendance of 150 students.

-The Congregational Church began to built in 1880 and was finished the next year at a cost of $1,600.
+The Congregational Church began to be built in 1880 and was finished the following year for $1,600.
 The Cumberland Presbyterian Church was organized in the country, about three miles from Severy, and held services in a schoolhouse until its removal to the town in 1881.

-In 1910, Severy had become an important shipping point for livestock, grain, hay, and produce and ll lines of mercantile businesses were represented.
-It had two banks, a weekly newspaper called the Severyite, churches, schools, express and telegraph offices, and an international money order postoffice with three rural routes.
+In 1910, Severy had become an important shipping point for livestock, grain, hay, and produce, and all lines of mercantile businesses were represented.
+It had two banks, a weekly newspaper called the Severyite, churches, schools, express and telegraph offices, and an international money order post office with three rural routes.
 That year, the town’s population peaked at 608.

-In the next years, the population of Severy gradually declined and its schools closed in school unification.
-Today, the City of Severy is unique in the fact that the community has the ability to choose where to send their children to school, with a choice of Eureka or Howard.
+In the following years, the population of Severy gradually declined, and its schools closed in school unification.
+Today, the City of Severy is unique in that the community can choose where to send their children to school, with a choice of Eureka or Howard.